BTruer/BTruer.github.io/cs111/_posts/2018-01-22-Recitation-1.md

 If not balanced also replace one of them.
 Then weigh it again and draw a conclusion.

-# Truth Tables
+## Truth Tables

+The most primitive operators are NOT, AND, and OR, where AND and OR require two input variables and NOT inverts a value.

+AND Truth Table:

+OR Truth Table:

+NOT Truth Table:

-# Converting number systems
+## Converting number systems

+These wiki links should sacrifice.